Email threading and how to change your threading mode

 Step 1

-Click the gear icon on the top right of Front and select company, Workspace, or personal settings in the left sidebar, depending on the space you’re working with.
+Click the gear icon, then select a workspace or personal settings in the left sidebar, depending on the space you’re working with.
 Select Channels from the left menu.

 Step 2